-The Dundee Scottish, like many pipe bands around the world offer free bagpipe and drum lessons to students interested in joining the band.
+The Dundee Scottish Pipe Band (like many pipe bands around the world) offers free bagpipe and drum lessons to students interested in joining the band.
 If you are interested in pursuing bagpipe lessons or drum lessons, we’d love to hear from you!
+Please contact us!

 Q: How long does it take to learn to play the bagpipes?

 A: It really depends on the person, how much time you put into practice, prior musical experience, etc. but on average, someone could be playing a few tunes on pipes or drums within 6 – 8 months.